 2. Stir together the peach topping ingredients in a microwave safe bowl.
 Microwave on high 2-3 minutes until the mixture is bubbly.
 Let sit while preparing the blondie base.

 2. In a large bowl, stir brown sugar into melted butter until well combined.
 Stir in egg, egg white, and vanilla.
-Blend in flour, baking soda, and salt until fully combined.
+Blend in flour, baking powder, and salt until fully combined.
 Spread the mixture evenly into the prepared baking pan.

 3. Using a slotted spoon, spread peach chunks all over the blondie base.
 Let most of the juice drain away as you’re scooping.
 Slightly press the peaches into the base.